esatozbek/react-carousel-animated/README.md

-# React Animated Carousel
+# React Carousel Animated

 Yet another implementation of a carousel component for React.
-Powered with react-spring animations!
+This one is enchanced with react-spring animations!

 ## Installation